-If you need gum therapy (also known as periodontal therapy) in Costa Mesa or Newport Beach, Dr. Mina Girgis is here to help.
+If you need gum therapy (also known as periodontal therapy) in Costa Mesa or Newport Beach, Dr. Girgis offers gentle, judgment-free care.
 Gum therapy is often required to treat cases of gingivitis, as well as more advanced forms of periodontal disease.
-At Brite Clean Smiles, we want our patients to know when to seek gum therapy, and have all the necessary information about common gum therapy treatments:
+At Brite Clean Smiles, we want our patients to know when to seek gum therapy, and how to notice signs of periodontal disease.

-However, as gum disease becomes more advanced, it is harder to treat, and the symptoms become much more severe.
+However, as gum disease advances into later stages, it becomes harder to treat and the symptoms become much more severe.
 These symptoms can include:

 Gum therapy includes a number of different procedures.
 Here are some of the most common treatments for periodontal disease:

-The longer you wait to get gum therapy, the worse your gum disease will be.
+The longer you wait to get gum therapy, the more difficult your periodontal disease will be to treat.
 If you suspect you have even a minor case of gum disease, don't wait to seek treatment.
 Dr. Girgis and the team at Brite Clean Smiles in Orange County can help keep your teeth and gums healthy.
-Call us at (949) 777-1005, or come to our office, which is located at 488 East 17th Street, STE A-101, Costa Mesa, CA, 92627.
+Call us at (949) 777-1005, or come to our office at 488 East 17th Street, STE A-101, Costa Mesa, CA, 92627.